Frequently Asked Questions

 What sports are offered by PCS?

-The PCS Knights teams include varsity and junior varsity boys' basketball, varsity boys' soccer, girls' volleyball, and cross country for boys and girls.
+The PCS Knights teams include varsity and junior varsity boys' basketball, varsity boys' soccer, girls' soccer, and girls' volleyball as well as and cross country, track and field, archery, and golf for boys and girls.
 These sports are offered for students in grades 7 and higher.
 Please see the Athletics Section for more information on our sports program.

 What are the class sizes at PCS?